react-cosmos/react-cosmos/docs/plugins/cosmos-plugins.md

-# Plugin config
+# Cosmos plugins

-This is a guide for creating Cosmos plugins.
+A Cosmos plugin is a wrapper for two types of plugins: **server plugins** and **UI plugins**.
+Each plugin type has a distinct API and runs in a different environment.
+Combining both into a single Cosmos plugin allows adding full-stack capabilities to React Cosmos with a single package.

+## Creating a plugin

 Create a `cosmos.plugin.json` file: